marinasundstrom/CheckedExceptions/docs/exception-handling.md

 }
 ```

-#### Example: Utilizing the Unannotated Library
+#### Using the Unannotated Library

-Here’s how the library can be utilized in a project where the analyzer is installed, with nullable annotations explicitly disabled:
+Here's how you might use this library in a project with the analyzer installed:

 ```csharp
 #nullable disable